sveawebpay/java-integration/index.md

 Use the WebPay.listPaymentMethods() entrypoint method to find out which payment methods are configured for your specific merchant id.

-All defined payment methods are listed in the PAYMENTMETHOD enum as well as in the [Appendix](http://sveawebpay.github.io/java-integration#appendix).
+All defined payment methods are listed in the PAYMENTMETHOD enum.

 ### 4.6 Examples <a name="i46"></a>